(Continued from Potiphar’s Wife I)

 Bishop Nkanata’s private prayer room is a large, empty room with a thick, green carpet of oriental origin.
-The walls are bare, save for the portrait of his first wife Esther, the wife of 26 years who was ruthlessly grabbed from him by breast cancer.
+The walls are bare, save for the portrait of his late wife Esther, his wife of 26 years who was ruthlessly grabbed from him by breast cancer.
 Esther fought the cancer bravely for two years.
-She always welcomed her visitors with her smile.
-Towards the end the smile was strained, but it remained there.
-In fact, when she finally departed, she left with a faint smile on her face, defying the cancer had ravaged her body, leaving her just but a skeleton.
+She always welcomed her visitors with a smile, even when the cancer was clearly winning the battle over her body.
+Although towards the end the smile was strained, it remained there.
+In fact, when she finally departed, she left with a faint smile on her face, defying the cancer that had ravaged her body and reduced it to a mere skeleton.

 The emptiness that the Bishop felt when she died was overwhelming.
-He had met and fallen in love with her at the University of Nairobi School of Law and married her shortly after they were admitted to the Bar.
+He had fallen in love with her at the University of Nairobi’s School of Law and married her shortly after they were admitted to the Bar.
 She became his partner in every aspect of life for 26 years.
 When he decided not to practice law shortly after their wedding and instead start a church, she supported him and for a couple of years, they lived on her salary while the young church struggled to attract members.
-They had raised three fine boys to adulthood, together.
-They built the church from a congregation five-themselves plus three neighbors-to the nine thousand members that she left when she died.
+They raised three fine boys to adulthood and built the church from a congregation of five-themselves plus three neighbors-to the nine-thousand-member megachurch that she left when she died.
+By the time she died, the church had four branches in the city, with the mother church leading the pack with four thousand members.

 “Why do we need a mansion for a home John?
 Do you know how many orphans we can feed with the money you are spending on this construction?” she would have asked.

 They had lived in a rented apartment for ten years, before buying a piece of land in the outskirts of Nairobi and constructing a modest three bedroom house.
 The Bishop still owns the house, but it is his first born son Joe who now lives there with his wife Judy.
-Joe took over his mother’s law firm after her death.
+Joe is a lawyer and he took over his mother’s law firm when she started ailing.

 But Dorothy’s extravagance is the least of the Bishop’s headaches.
 His second marriage is itself a major migraine.
-Dorothy started treating him icily almost as soon as she had a ring on her finger.
+Dorothy started treating him icily almost as soon as he placed a ring on her finger.
 She hardly acknowledges his presence in private.
-If he tries to converse with her, she replies sharply, her tongue dripping with sarcasm.
-It is obvious she loathes him and only stays married to him for the attention, power and wealth.
-Of course they are pastors so in public they have to keep appearances.
+She talks to him sharply, her tongue dripping with sarcasm.
+It is obvious she loathes him and only stays married to him for the attention, power, status and wealth.
+Because they are pastors, they have to put a show of marital health in public.
 They hold hands, they hug, and they peck and gush over each other on social media.
+They even conduct marriage counselling sessions.
 But it is all a façade.

 He had a good marriage once.
 How did he get it so wrong with Dorothy?

 Dorothy had been the leader of worship at the church.
 He cannot remember exactly how their romance began, but it was shortly after Esther’s death.
-The romance consumed them like a wildfire.
-Before long, they were sleeping with each other.
-This filled the Bishop with guilt: standing on the pulpit every Sunday while living in sin.
+The romance consumed them like a wildfire and before long, he was sleeping with her.
+This filled the Bishop with guilt.
+The guilt gnawed at his soul every time he stood at the pulpit.
 So he moved quickly to regularize the situation by marrying her.

 Jane is disappointed.
 She was sure she was Mwangoye’s woman on this trip, but when she knocks on his door, she hears a woman’s voice laughing.
 The brute has managed to smuggle a woman into a holy man’s compound.
 Miffed, she turns to go back to her room.